Basil Alkazzi

 Basil Alkazzi (باسل القاضي; April 23, 1938 – June 2025) was a Kuwait-born British visual artist, and philanthropist of Saudi Arabian–Kuwaiti heritage.
 As a painter he is known for metaphysical and spiritual abstract paintings.
-He is a supporter of emerging painters through numerous awards and scholarships.
-Alkazzi has lived in London and New York City.
+He was a supporter of emerging painters through numerous awards and scholarships.
+Alkazzi had lived in London and New York City.

 Biography

 Basil Alkazzi was born on April 23, 1938, on a ship in the sea traveling from Kuwait to Britain.
 His father Hamed Ali Alkazzi, was a merchant and from an Arab family.
 In early childhood, he was artistic and interested in the arts.
 Alkazzi attended the Central School of Art in London (now Central Saint Martins, a constituent college of the University of the Arts London).

 In the 1960s, Alkazzi worked with the human figure as a mythological and symbolic subject; and after painting for many years, the figure appeared to stretch out into the skyline or became unrecognizable forms.

-“pure forms, geomorphic and biomorphic, became emblematic of spirit in action [of Alkazzi's work]— pure spirit in Kandinsky’s sense of being possessed by ‘inner necessity’…”
+“pure forms, geomorphic and biomorphic, became emblematic of spirit in action [of Alkazzi's work]— pure spirit in Kandinsky’s sense of being possessed by ‘inner necessity’...”